-Do my students need to return Instructional Resource Rental Department materials that are going to be discarded?
+Do I need to return materials that are being discarded?

 Students must return all of their rental materials by the last day of final exams or they will be fined, and they will be billed for the replacement cost of the texts if they are not returned.
 Students have been confused when instructors have told them that the rental resource they are using will be discarded.
 The students assume — incorrectly — that they do not need to return that text to the Instructional Resource Rental Department.

 Can my students purchase their texts?